What is Arithmetic Logic Unit (ALU?

 Just as the name indicates, the ALU or Arithmetic Logic Unit of the CPU executes the different arithmetic and logic operations that the CPU has to perform on different operands in specific instruction words.

-For example, did you know that in a few specific processors the Arithmetic Logic Unit may be divided into two separate units namely the Arithmetic Unit or the AU and the Logic Unit or LU?
+In a few specific processors the Arithmetic Logic Unit may be divided into two separate units namely the Arithmetic Unit or the AU and the Logic Unit or LU.

 - ALU in the CPU performs all arithmetic and logic operations depending on the instructions and operands.